openvswitch/ovs/Documentation/faq/issues.rst

      $ ovs-vsctl del-port br0 p1 -- \
          add-port br0 p1 -- \
          set interface p1 type=internal

+Any other type of port gets the same effect.

     A: It's an expected behaviour.